alcuin2/bmat/README.md

 ## Notes on the solution

 - Run app with `docker-compose up --build`
-- File ingestion is done automatically. see `app/repertoire/apps.py`
+- File ingestion is done automatically. see `app/repertoire/apps.py`.
+You can also use a custom management command, with the app running, open a new terminal and run ` docker-compose exec api python manage.py ingest_files`.
 - Database migration is also done on every automatically on every startup.
 - To run `tests`.
-Keep the app running with `docker-compose up --build`, open a new terminal and run `docker-compose exec api python manage.py test`
+Keep the app running with `docker-compose up --build`, open a new terminal and run `docker-compose exec api python manage.py test`.

 ## Answers to questions in Part 3